Peace Corps Prep

 - Optional: Meet with a Peace Corps Recruiter to select a sector (Education, Health, Environment, Agriculture, Youth in Development, or Community Economic Development), with the Peace Corps Prep Program Coordinator to review options and steps, and/or with your academic advisor to discuss your plan of study.

 - Apply online through MyWorld.
 The application includes a projected plan to complete PC Prep requirements, a resume, and a brief personal statement.

 Applications for the Peace Corps Prep program must be received by the following dates in order to start actively participating in the program in the selected semester/term:

-- January 1 to start at the beginning of Spring
+- January 15 to start at the beginning of Spring (application will open soon!)

 Applications should be submitted at least two semesters before a student's expected graduation date.

 News and Events

 PC Prep Fall 2023 Celebration & "Applying to Peace Corps" Event

 December 1, 2023

 Eight Huskers are first to earn Peace Corps Prep certificate